CodeBlackwell/FSQ-OSM/blog_notes.md

 ---

+### 2025-06-20T08:46:13-04:00 — Foursquare API Migration & Authentication Overhaul

+- **Task Title / Objective:** Migrate Foursquare data fetching to the latest API, resolve authentication pitfalls, and ensure robust parameter handling for POI acquisition.
+- **Technical Summary:** The Foursquare Places API v3/v2 endpoints were deprecated, necessitating a full migration to the new base URL (`https://places-api.foursquare.com`).
+Correct API usage now requires the `Authorization: Bearer <API_KEY>`, `X-Places-Api-Version: <date>`, and `Accept: application/json` headers.
+Bounding box parameters must be mapped as `sw=min_lat,min_lon` and `ne=max_lat,max_lon`.
+Only a single API key is needed, not client ID/secret.
+Scripts were updated to reflect these requirements, and fetch logic was hardened against misconfiguration.
+- **Bugs & Obstacles:** Initial attempts using old endpoints or incorrect headers resulted in 401/400 errors.
+The distinction between API key and client credentials was unclear from the docs.
+Bbox parameters were initially mapped incorrectly, leading to empty or failed responses.
+Debugging required careful inspection of both error messages and Foursquare’s evolving documentation.
+- **Key Deliberations:** Considered patching the old scripts versus a full rewrite; opted for a clean migration to avoid tech debt.
+Weighed the pros and cons of hardcoding header logic versus loading from config.
+Chose to centralize API requirements for maintainability and future-proofing.
+- **Color Commentary:** This was a classic API migration gauntlet: shifting sands in documentation, silent failures, and authentication gotchas at every turn.
+But after a series of 401s and a few “aha!” moments, the new fetch layer emerged stronger, leaner, and ready for production-scale scraping.
+The lesson?
+Always check the docs—and then check them again tomorrow!

+---

 ### 2025-06-20T06:08:39-04:00 — Feature Engineering: Embeddings

 - **Task Title / Objective:** Implement and run semantic name embeddings for POI feature engineering.